OUR EFFORTS COVERED FOUR IMPORTANT AREAS:

 Communication remains an important aspect of our GDPR compliance program.
 At every step, we have communicated with the entire global NVM organisation to ensure all employees:

 - Received training on the GDPR

 - Are updated as to the status of the NVM Compliance Program

 - Are continuously supported by the Expert Group to ensure their ability to respond to GDPR related questions as they arise from our prospects, customers, partners, suppliers and employees

 Our Products – NewVoiceMedia’s Platform

 NewVoiceMedia is committed to maintaining the highest standards of security in relation to the services we provide to our Customers.
 Providing transparency to our Customers to ensure they have confidence when using our Platform and other NVM solution offerings, including the Technical and Organisational measures NVM has embedded within our technology and organisational culture, in support of our Customer’s compliance with the GDPR is key.

-To provide this transparency, we have refreshed our documentation which we make available to our Customers through our website and Community Hub.
-The documentation provides a more in depth understanding of the Standards for Security (administrative, technical and physical controls), Privacy and Infrastructure that we have implemented and maintain across all our regions, including details of the internationally recognised security and privacy related certifications and audits that we have achieved, and which we are committed to maintaining.
+To provide this transparency, we refreshed our documentation which is available to our Customers through our website and Community Hub.
+The documentation provides a more in-depth understanding of the Standards for Security (administrative, technical and physical controls), Privacy and Infrastructure that we have implemented and are maintaining across all our regions, including details of the internationally recognised security and privacy related certifications and audits that we have achieved, and which we are committed to maintaining.

 These standards are intended to provide the appropriate technical and security measures to ensure the data of our Customers, including personal data which is processed in the provision of our services, is secure at every stage of the processing.